DavouJ/code-refactoring/README.md

 ## Features

-Basic webpage, alt text hover feature.
+Basic webpage, alt text hover feature and page links.

 ## How to Contribute